-We understand that the early stages of this pandemic may be anxiety-provoking.
+We understand that this pandemic may be anxiety-provoking.
 Please be assured this is normal.

 Fortunately, you can be proactive about your physical and mental health to look after your well-being during this time.
 Please read some of the useful tips below.

 1. Sleeping and Eating